-ALDI continues as the first and only supermarket with a battery take back scheme.
+ALDI continues as the first supermarket with a battery take back scheme.

 Each year, over 300 million household batteries are thrown away with ordinary waste, meaning a staggering 8,000 tonnes of batteries end up in landfill.1